wing5wong/artisan-whs-static/source/_news/2020-05-01_congratulations-to-hazel-chant-one-of-five-go-digital-winners.md

 'Xyreilox' by Finn Clarke from Cambridge High School
 'Spike' by Riley Nixon from Nayland College

 Each winner will receive one of five primed 3D printed copies of the Moose of Fiordland by Tanya Marriott (pictured below fully painted) to paint for themselves at home.
+Go Digital winners

 ---